Computer Engineering MS

 Student Skills & CapabilitiesComputer Engineering students acquire a very thorough understanding of computer hardware and software components and their applications.
 Their competencies include:

-Development of software for a wide variety of applications
+Development and testing of software for a wide variety of applications

 JAVA, C++, C, Assembly, VHDL, Matlab, Python